crood63/Super-Store-Tableau-Analysis/README.md

 ## Overview
 This project analyzes a company’s performance over several years using the Superstore dataset.
 The primary goal is to identify periods of strong and weak performance, enabling us to accentuate the company’s strengths while addressing areas for improvement.

-Check out the project on [Tableau Public](https://public.tableau.com/app/profile/colby.rood/viz/super_store_analysis_17549266090400/Dashboard1)
+To fully interact with the dashboard, check it out on [Tableau Public!](https://public.tableau.com/app/profile/colby.rood/viz/super_store_analysis_17549266090400/Dashboard1)

 ## Dataset
 The dashboard is built using Tableau’s sample Superstore dataset, which contains fictional sales and profit data for a retail company operating in the United States.
 The dataset includes: